ACCEPTED PAPERS (WORKSHOPS)

 Abstract: Fairness constraints in algorithm design aim to reduce discrimination.
 Their impact, however, also depends on the adoption of the algorithm by human-decision makers as they typically retain full authority in high-stakes contexts.
 In a hiring experiment, I find suggestive evidence that protecting group membership in algorithmic predictions leads individuals to be more conservative in updating their beliefs about candidates based on these predictions.
 I then find a significant increase in discrimination in their hiring of candidates under this algorithm, driven by those who initially believe that group membership predicts performance.
 Finally, independent of the algorithm features, about 26% of participants make hiring decisions that cannot be explained by beliefs and are likely based on taste.
 These results suggest that algorithmic fairness features can paradoxically exacerbate human discrimination based on statistical beliefs by hindering adoption and, unsurprisingly, remain orthogonal to taste-based discrimination.

 Abstract: This paper documents gender and socioeconomic gaps in digital skills relevant to the labor market, using a representative German household sample.
-Men and individuals with higher education backgrounds demonstrate greater proficiency levels.
-Both groups also hold more optimistic beliefs about outperforming others, conditional on actual skills.
-These belief gaps are not driven by overconfidence, but by underconfidence among women and individuals with lower education backgrounds in the upper tail of the skill distribution.
+Men and individuals with a higher level of education show greater proficiency across all skill dimensions.
+Both groups also hold more optimistic beliefs about outperforming others, conditional on actual proficiency.
+These belief gaps are not driven by overconfidence, but by underconfidence among women and individuals with lower educational backgrounds at the upper end of the skill distribution.
 Early-life socioeconomic background is not significantly associated with adult digital skills or beliefs.

 Digital Skills: Social Disparities and the Impact of Early Mentoring [CESifo Working Paper] [AER Registry] [SOEP-IS Module]